nrfconnect/sdk-nrf/samples/cellular/gnss/README.rst

 After programming the sample and all the prerequisites to the development kit, test it by performing the following steps:

-1. Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.
+1. Connect your nRF91 Series DK to the PC using a USB cable and power on or reset your nRF91 Series DK.
 #.
 Open a terminal emulator.
 #.
 Test the sample by performing the following steps: